iamjosephmj/Rx-Clean/README.md

 complexity of your project?
 Have you heard of the Clean Architecture but don't know what all the fuzz is about?
 You are in the right place.
 <br>
-In this tutorial, I will tke you through :
+In this tutorial, I will take you through :

 * What Clean Architecture is
 * Why it’s important to use architecture patterns in software